Conciliation is an alternative dispute resolution (ADR) process whereby the parties refer a dispute to a conciliator.

 This process is generally seen as less adversarial than other ADR processes, for example, Adjudication, because the conciliator makes a recommendation, but the Parties can reject it.
 In this way, the Parties retain some control over the process.

 Arguably, the commencement of the adjudication procedure under the Construction Contracts Act 2013 has reduced the volume of conciliation.
 It still, however, provides a valuable procedure to assist in settling parties’ differences.

 Each party is responsible for their costs and is jointly and severally liable for the cost of the conciliator.

-Having acted in several conciliation hearings over the past 16 years, we can help you through the preparation and present your claim (or defend as the case may be) during the conciliation hearing.
+Having acted in several conciliation hearings over the past 16 years, we can help you prepare for the conciliation and present your position during the conciliation hearing.

-In addition, Mark Etherington is on the Society of Chartered Surveyors Ireland (“SCSI”) conciliation panel and is available to act as conciliator.
+Mark Etherington is on the Society of Chartered Surveyors Ireland (“SCSI”) conciliation panel and is happy to act as a conciliator.

-If both parties are willing to engage, conciliation offers the ability of introducing an independent third party to facilitate discussion, or alternative make a recommendation on the case’s merits.
+If both parties are willing to engage, conciliation offers the ability to introduce an independent third party to facilitate discussion or make a recommendation on the case’s merits.
 This can prove very useful at any project stage and allows the Parties to retain relations.

 ACUA can review your issues, and provide an early assessment on your contractual entitlements.

 We can substantiate your entitlement, draft opening statements and assist your through any conciliation process.